| |

 Asparagus Puff Pastry Tart

-Featuring spears of fresh spring asparagus and store-bought puff pastry, plus goat cheese, lemon, and Parmesan, this asparagus puff pastry tart makes for a delicious weeknight meal.
+Featuring spears of fresh spring asparagus and store-bought puff pastry, plus goat cheese, lemon, and Parmesan, this asparagus puff pastry tart makes an easy weeknight meal.

 A square of asparagus puff pastry and fresh thyme sprigs on a sheet of parchment